sergerad/relax/README.md

 	g, ctx := errgroup.WithContext(mainCtx)
 ```

-Launch your goroutines and make sure to defer `relax.Recover(cancel)` so that any panics do not get in the way of graceful shutdown of the program.
+Launch your goroutines and make sure to `defer relax.Recover(cancel)` so that any panics do not get in the way of graceful shutdown of the program.
 ```Go
 	g.Go(func() error {
 		defer relax.Recover(cancel)
 		return myLongRunningProcess(ctx)
 	})
 ```

-You can use `relax.Recover(cancel)` for any sub-goroutine that you launch in your program at all.
-If you launch goroutines without deferring

 Finally, in the main goroutine, make sure to wait for the error group: